hexploitable/MEMSCAN/README.md

 	`./memscan -p 1234 -s ./needle`

-4. MEMSCAN should then print the address where the needle is located in memory.
+4. MEMSCAN FOR REAL should then print the address where the needle is located in memory.

 ##Resources